samhiga/Professional-README-Generator/user_README.md

 ![license](https://img.shields.io/badge/mit-green.svg)

 ## Contributing
-ffff
+feel free to add to it

 ## Tests
-sfsfsdf
+feel free to test it out

 ## Questions
-If you have any questions, issues, or wish to view my other repos, please visit my GitHub account, [samhiga](https://www.github.com/samhiga), or send me an email at [sam@sam](mailto:sam@sam)!
+If you have any questions, issues, or wish to view my other repos, please visit my GitHub account, [samhiga](https://www.github.com/samhiga), or send me an email at [sam@example.com](mailto:sam@example.com)!